|CNY Hiking HOME PAGE||Vanderwhacker Mountain Wild Forest||Central Adirondacks|

 The fire tower on the summit of 3386 foot Vanderwhacker Mountain provides a spectacular view of the Adirondack High Peaks.
 There is an elevation gain of 1686 feet on this 2.5 mile hike to the fire tower.
 Vanderwhacker Mountain is part of the "ADK Fire Tower Challenge".

 The trail is marked with red disks and be sure to sign in at the trail register.
 Within the first mile, you will cross several small creeks and pass around wetlands.
 Then, the trail splits.
 The old road (now a snow mobile trail) continues to the left, while the path to the fire tower bears right.
-After passing two cabins used by the fire observer, you begin a strenuous climb.
+After passing two cabins used by the fire observer, you begin a strenuous climb up the mountain.

 Directions: From North Creek, take NY 28N WEST for 16 miles.
 Immediately after the highway crosses the Boreas River, there is an unmarked gravel road on the left.
 Take this road for 2.6 miles to the point where it splits.
 The trailhead and parking is on the right.